 Life Hack

-• Additional flavorings for the finished hot chocolate can include vanilla sugar, ginger, cardamom, red pepper, chili, or brandy.
-It’s customary to garnish the drink not only with whipped cream and nutmeg but also with orange zest, chocolate shavings, candied fruits, or marshmallows.
+- Add flavor with vanilla sugar, ginger, cardamom, red pepper, chili, or a splash of brandy.
+Garnish with whipped cream, nutmeg, orange zest, chocolate shavings, candied fruit, or marshmallows.

 Photo: Unsplash, Pixabay